ashleychontos/pySYD/docs/vision.rst

 .. note::

-    We've attempted to collect these tools in a :ref:`single place <library/about/related>` for easy comparisons.
+    We've attempted to collect these tools in a :ref:`single place <library-about-related>` for easy comparisons.
 Please let us know if we've somehow missed yours -- we would be happy to add it!